 This type of marketing includes physical mail (also known as “snail mail”), sales calls, coupons, SMS messages and infomercials.

 The thing they all have in common is that they drive customers to purchase directly after they have encountered them.
 Sales calls often end with either an appointment being made or a sale being made.
 Mailers are designed to get you to call and place orders, as are catalogues, and infomercials see people call up to buy the products on offer.
 SMS messages usually contain a link to a product or service page to complete a sale.
+In fact, with bulk SMS, you can get your message to a wider audience all at the same time.

 What Is Virtual Marketing?
 An Alternative Definition